-When Francis Ford Coppola asked Al Pacino to play Willard, Pacino turned him down saying, "I know what this is going to be like.
+When Francis Ford Coppola asked Al Pacino to play Willard, Pacino turned him down, saying; "I know what this is going to be like.
 You're going to be up there in a helicopter telling me what to do, and I'm gonna be down there in a swamp for five months."
-The shoot actually lasted 16 months.
+The shoot actually lasted sixteen months.

 More than a year had passed between the filming of Willard and Chef searching the jungle for mangoes and encountering the tiger, and the immediately following shots (part of the same scene) of Chef clambering back onto the boat, ripping off his shirt and screaming.

-When Francis Ford Coppola first described the role to Marlon Brando, Brando remarked that an American colonel wouldn't have a name like Kurtz, he would have an English name like "Leighley."
+When Francis Ford Coppola first described the role to Marlon Brando, Brando remarked that an American Colonel would not have a name like Kurtz, he would have an English name like "Leighley".
 Having never read "Heart of Darkness", Brando did not appreciate the reference.
 Brando eventually read "Heart of Darkness", but not until after the film's completion.
 After reading the book and liking it, Brando demanded that his name be changed to Kurtz in the film, and Harrison Ford's lines were dubbed to accommodate him.

-George Lucas was originally set to direct "Apocalypse Now" from a screenplay by John Milius.
-Lucas' initial plan was to shoot the movie as a faux documentary on location in South Vietnam while the war was still in progress.
-Francis Ford Coppola, who was to be the executive producer, tried to get the film made as part of a production deal with Warner Bros.
+George Lucas was originally set to direct the film from a screenplay by John Milius.
+Lucas' initial plan was to shoot the movie as a fake documentary on-location in South Vietnam while the war was still in progress.
+Francis Ford Coppola, who was to be the Executive Producer, tried to get the film made as part of a production deal with Warner Brothers.
 The deal fell through, and Coppola went on to direct The Godfather (1972).
-By the time both men were powerful enough to get the film made, Saigon had fallen and Lucas was busy making Star Wars: Episode IV - A New Hope (1977).
+By the time both men were powerful enough to get the film made, Saigon had fallen, and Lucas was busy making Star Wars: Episode IV - A New Hope (1977).
 Milius had no interest in directing the film.
-Lucas gave Coppola his blessing to direct the film himself.
+Lucas gave Coppola his blessing to direct the film.

 The opening tracking shot of the film was originally a discarded trim from the footage of the village napalm attack.
 While going through the trims, Francis Ford Coppola accidentally stumbled on the trim and added it.
 He later said that having that trim complemented well with the The Doors' "The End" and the accompanying montage.

-According to writer John Milius, he wrote the entire script of the movie listening only to music by Richard Wagner and The Doors.
-To him, the music by The Doors had always been "music of war", though when he at one point mentioned this to the band they were horrified.
+According to Screenwriter John Milius, he wrote the entire script of the movie listening only to music by Richard Wagner and The Doors.
+To him, the music by The Doors had always been "music of war", though when he, at one point, mentioned this to the band, they were horrified.
 As, to them, it was the exact opposite.
 Ironically, the lead singer of the band, Jim Morrison, was a son of George S. Morrison, who was an important Admiral of the United States Navy.

 The visit by the Playboy Playmates was based on an actual visit by 1965 Playmate of the Year Jo Collins.
-She was so popular with the troops that she was made an honorary GI.
-The Playmate of the Year character in the movie was played by Cynthia Wood, who was herself Playmate of the Year in 1974.
+She was so popular with the troops, that she was made an honorary G.I.
+The Playmate of the Year character in the movie was played by Cynthia Wood, who was Playmate of the Year in 1974.

 According to Dennis Hopper, Marlon Brando yelled at him over a simple misunderstanding.
 He then decided to deliberately antagonize Brando whenever he could.
-This resulted in Brando refusing to share the set with him and the one scene they share together being shot on separate nights.
-So when Kurtz throws the book at Hopper's photojournalist character and calls him a "mutt" one can only assume that's Brando's genuine feelings about him.
+This resulted in Brando refusing to share the set with him, and the one scene they share together being shot on separate nights.
+So when Kurtz throws the book at Hopper's photojournalist character and calls him a "mutt", one can only assume that was Brando's genuine feelings about him.

-Using "The Ride of the Valkyries" on the soundtrack was John Milius's idea.
-He claimed that it seemed so obvious to him that he almost didn't write it, as he was certain it had to have been done in a film before.
+Using "The Ride of the Valkyries" on the soundtrack was John Milius' idea.
+He claimed that it seemed so obvious to him that he almost did not write it, as he was certain it had to have been done in a film before.

 There are three different treatments of the opening and end credits.
 In the 35mm version, the credits roll over surrealistic explosions and burning jungle.
 The 70mm version has none of this, no credits, nothing but a one-line copyright notice at the end.
 Both versions are available on video.
 The 70mm version has been letterboxed.
 A third version has the credits rolling over a black background.

 One of the sequences cut from the original release version but added to the "Redux" version is a sequence featuring the soldiers making out with two Playboy Playmates.
 Colleen Camp was the Playmate surrounded by birds.
-Camp said her character trained birds at Busch Gardens; Camp actually did this in real life.
-Camp, who had never been a Playmate (although Copplola thought she had), had to be specially photographed topless to make the ersatz centerfold seen in the movie.
+Camp said her character trained birds at Busch Gardens, she did this in real-life.
+Camp, who had never been a Playmate (although Coppola thought she had), had to be specially photographed topless to make the ersatz centerfold seen in the movie.